 The Boston College MBA, from the Carroll School of Management, offers a traditional 2-year MBA and an Evening MBA that typically takes three years.
 Those simple facts probably aren’t exciting.
 What is exciting is that Boston College is a long-standing university with a wide-spread and extremely loyal alumni roster, and is situated in one of the major business and finance capitals, Boston, MA.
-That means not only do Boston College MBAs get an education of the best quality, but that they also benefit from a wealth of mentors, connections, and opportunities, from internships to post-graduation employment with high average salaries to provide a promising return on their investment.
+That means not only do Boston College MBAs get an education of the best quality, but that they also benefit from a wealth of mentors, connections, and opportunities, from business school internships to post-graduation employment with high average salaries to provide a promising return on their investment.

 The Neely School of Business at Texas Christian University offers full-time and part-time programs toward the MBA degree.
-Full-time students can choose from an accelerated one-year program (which tailors the degree to the student’s resume, but requires students with work experience and a BBA), and a traditional two-year program (more in-depth).
+Full-time students can choose from an accelerated one-year program (which tailors the degree to the business schools student’s resume, but requires students with work experience and a BBA), and a traditional two-year program (more in-depth).
 Part-time students can also choose Executive, Professional Evening, or Professional Accelerated programs, as well as a unique MBA for Energy Professionals program designed for workers in the energy fields (especially oil, this being Texas).
 The Neely School of Business has high marks from Businessweek, the Economist, and others, meaning an MBA from TCU has a proven value.

 The Eller MBA, from the University of Arizona’s Eller College of Management, is ranked by Forbes, Financial Times, and U.S. News & World Report.
 Available in three different formats – the traditional full-time MBA, the more flexible Evening MBA, and the Executive MBA – the Eller MBA trains students in up-to-the-minute concepts and skills, with pioneering faculty and the McGuire Center for Entrepreneurship, one of the best institutions of its kind.
 Students get the advantage of working with real investment portfolios, taking on consulting projects, and visiting international locations, all designed to prepare students for the real work they will be doing upon graduation.
-And they will be working: Eller alumni can be found all over the world, using their investment to further a satisfying career.
+And they will be working: Eller alumni can be found all over the world, using their business schools investment to further a satisfying career.

 Come to CU Boulder for the Leeds MBA, stay for the culture and social consciousness.
-The MBA from CU Boulder’s Leeds School of Business is offered in full-time and evening programs, with the same accomplished faculty and tightly knit cohort format, a course design yielding a 90% graduate rate by students keeping one another on track.
+The MBA from CU Boulder’s Leeds School of Business is offered in full-time and evening programs, with the same accomplished business school faculty and tightly knit cohort format, a course design yielding a 90% graduate rate by students keeping one another on track.
 The Evening MBA is offered on both the Boulder and Parker, CO, campuses for added convenience.
 The Full-Time MBA has four areas of specialization: Finance, Marketing, Management, and Systems Operations.
-Along with accolades from all the major ranking networks, CU Boulder students can look forward to their access to the business communities of Boulder and Denver, where tech start-ups and sustainable companies have changed the landscape of business in the west.
+Along with accolades from all the major ranking networks, CU Boulder business school students can look forward to their access to the business communities of Boulder and Denver, where tech start-ups and sustainable companies have changed the landscape of business in the west.
 Put on your hiking shoes and head to the Rockies for a great value in your college investment!

-Florida International University’s College of Business has a wealth of MBA programs to fit every kind of student, from the specialized Healthcare MBA and International MBA, to the Executive MBA, and three options for the Professional MBA (Flex, Downtown, and Weekend).
+Florida International University’s College of Business has a wealth of MBA programs to fit every kind of business school student, from the specialized Healthcare MBA and International MBA, to the Executive MBA, and three options for the Professional MBA (Flex, Downtown, and Weekend).
 FIU, a relatively young university (founded in only 1965) has grown to the 2nd-largest university in Florida, acclaimed by U.S. News & World Report and others, due to choices that amount to smart business in education: curricular rigor and excellence (their standards are among the highest), strategic diversity (one of the highest rates of degree-granting to minority students), and excellent financial aid (some of the least-indebted graduates in the US).
 All of that smart business practice finds its way into the MBA program, where students are prepared to enter the professional world of the 21st century.
 Plus, with their location in Miami, FL, you may never want to leave – or need to, considering Miami’s thriving business scene.

-The University of Oklahoma’s Price College of Business offers a Full-Time MBA and a Professional MBA (meeting at night).
+The University of Oklahoma’s Price College of Business offers a Full-Time MBA and a Professional MBA (meeting at night at the business school).
 Students can specialize in Energy (still a rare, but highly sought, field), Entrepreneurship, Finance, Management Information Systems, and Risk Management, and the 8-week module format allows students to start on electives earlier than a standard semester format, so you can begin gaining knowledge in your speciality ahead of competitors at other schools.
-Price offers not only standard summer internships in and around the UO home in Norman, OK, but domestic and international internships in London, Dallas, Houston, and New York City, while the efforts of the Student Support Center will help connect students with recruiters and employers.
+Price offers not only standard summer internships in and around the UO home in Norman, OK, but domestic and international internships in London, Dallas, Houston, and New York City, while the efforts of the Student Support Center will help connect business school students with recruiters and employers.
 These advantages, plus a reasonable cost, make the University of Oklahoma a solid college value.

-George Washington University’s unique program arises from its unique location: Washington, DC, our nation’s capital and the center of world events.
+George Washington University’s unique business school program arises from its unique location: Washington, DC, our nation’s capital and the center of world events.
 DC has a confluence of government, private sector, non-profit, and NGO institutions and organizations, domestic and international, all coming together to form a business community of great complexity and potential, and GWU’s School of Business prepares students to navigate and thrive in that potential.
 Recently redesigned, GWU’s MBA program is more flexible and customizable than ever, with 15 concentrations and hundreds of electives for students to focus on their particular career interests.
 It’s an experience like no other, an incredible investment for students who thrive in a collaborative, competitive environment.

 The Ole Miss Campus MBA is a 1-year MBA program designed for working professionals to get their degrees and get back out into the workforce as smoothly as possible.
 Forbes and U.S. News & World Report have praised the University of Mississippi as a value, and while the Ole Miss School of Business is the largest in Mississippi, class sizes are kept on the smaller side to help students better build connections.
 With numerous career workshops, job fairs, competitions, and other professional development options, Mississippi provides students with ample opportunities to find work with their stable of corporate partners.
 With low tuition and a solid grounding in business practices, the Ole Miss Campus MBA lives up to its reputation as a good value.